Thursday, July 12, 2018

 Païs des Ilinois (Illinois Country) in this 1717 French map.

-Up until 1717, the Illinois Country was governed by the French province of Canada, but by order of King Louis XV, the Illinois Country was annexed to the French province of Louisiana, with the northeastern administrative border being somewhat vaguely on or near the upper Illinois River.
+Until 1717, the Illinois Country was governed by the French province of Canada, but by order of King Louis XV, the Illinois Country was annexed to the French province of Louisiana, with the northeastern administrative border somewhat vaguely on or near the upper Illinois River.
 The territory thus became known as "Upper Louisiana."
-By the mid-18th century, the major settlements included Cahokia, Kaskaskia, Chartres, St. Philippe, and Prairie du Rocher, all on the east side of the Mississippi in present-day Illinois, and Ste.
-Genevieve across the river in Missouri, as well as Fort Vincennes in what is now Indiana.
+By the mid-18th century, the major settlements included Cahokia, Kaskaskia, Chartres, Street Philippe, and Prairie du Rocher, all on the east side of the Mississippi in present-day Illinois, and Ste.
+Genevieve across the river in Missouri and Fort Vincennes in what is now Indiana.

-As a consequence of the French defeat in the Seven Years' War (1756-1763), the Illinois Country east of the Mississippi River was ceded to the British, and the land west of the river to the Spanish.
+Due to the French defeat in the Seven Years' War (1756-1763), the Illinois Country east of the Mississippi River was ceded to the British and the land west of the river to the Spanish.
 Following the British occupation of the east shoreline of the Mississippi in 1764, some Canadian settlers remained in the area, while others crossed the river, forming new settlements such as St. Louis.

 Eventually, the eastern part of the Illinois Country became part of the British Province of Quebec, while the inhabitants chose to side with the Americans during the Revolutionary War.